 Practice notice: Communicating by electronic mail at the Immigration Division (ID)

-This Notice sets out the circumstances when email communication is allowed, and the procedures parties must follow when providing documents by email.
+This Notice sets out processes related to email communication with the Immigration Division (ID), including the procedures that hearing participants must follow when providing documents by email.

 Consent to communicate by email

-On consent, the ID will communicate with a party by email.
-This will include all current and future proceedings at the ID.
-Unless consent is expressly revoked, the ID will consider a party to have consented to communicate by email if they have at any time provided the ID with their email address.
+On consent, the ID communicates with hearing participants by email.
+This includes all current and future proceedings at the ID.
+Unless consent is expressly revoked, the ID considers a hearing participant to have consented to communicate by email if they have at any time provided the ID or the Canada Border Services Agency (CBSA) with their email address.

-If a party has provided their email address to the ID, they also consent to receive correspondence related to their proceedings before the ID by email from any other party to the proceeding.
+If a hearing participant has provided their email address to the ID or CBSA, they are deemed to have also consented to receive correspondence related to their proceedings before the ID by email from any other party to the proceeding.

-If you do not wish to receive correspondence by email from the ID, you must notify the ID and Minister’s Counsel in writing.
-Once notice is received, the ID will remove the email address from your contact information on file for all current and future proceedings at the ID.
+If the person concerned does not wish to receive correspondence by email from the ID, they must notify the ID and CBSA in writing.
+Once notice is received, the ID will remove the email address from the contact information on file for all current and future proceedings at the ID.

 Correspondence that can be submitted by email